cjxyyzs/ENF-NAH-Dataset/README.md

   </tr>
 </table>
 </div>
-The ENF-WHU-v2-Dataset is compiled from audio captures recorded using a variety of widely-used devices, detailed in the following table, including smartphones, laptops, tablets, and digital voice recorders.
+The ENF-NAH-Dataset is compiled from audio captures recorded using a variety of widely-used devices, detailed in the following table, including smartphones, laptops, tablets, and digital voice recorders.
 This diverse collection serves as a valuable resource for investigating how different types of recording devices affect the fidelity of ENF signals.
-Notably, by exclusively using battery power for recordings, the dataset ensures an environment free from AC power interference, maintaining 'device-unconstrained' conditions that mirror real-life scenarios.
+Notably, by exclusively using battery power for recordings, the dataset ensures an environment free from power interference, maintaining 'device-unconstrained' conditions that mirror real-life scenarios.
 <div align="center">
 <table>
   <tr>